benfixit/catholic_hymnbook/content/come-holy-ghost-creator-come.md

 6. Through thee may we the Father know,
 Through thee th'eternal Son,
 And thee the Spirit of them both,
-Thrice-blessed Three in ONe.
+Thrice-blessed Three in One.

 7. All glory to the Father be,
 With his co-equal Son:
 The same to thee, great Paraclete,
 While endless ages run.
+Amen.